-Currently, on the market, we can distinguish many solutions differing in capabilities and technological sophistication.
+We can distinguish many solutions differing in capabilities and technological sophistication.
 We have simple solutions focusing on a single service (e.g. push notifications, email marketing, SMS advertising) and more complex tools using several different communication channels, connecting the online and offline world, with machine learning and AI support.

 Undoubtedly, one of the current trends is increasing automation in marketing activities.
-More and more tools offer either ready-to-deploy campaign scenarios (e.g. abandoned shopping cart, product reminder) or simply they give you the option to create a campaign decision tree with multiple conditions and options.
-This trend will probably continue in the next years.
+More and more tools offer either ready-to-deploy campaign scenarios (e.g. abandoned shopping cart, product reminder) or simply give you the option to create a campaign decision tree with multiple conditions and options.
+This trend will probably continue in the next few years.

 The development of automation will be more and more supported by machine learning and artificial intelligence.
-The AI will decide who, after what time, which variant of the message to distribute.
+The AI will decide who, after what time, and which variant of the message to distribute.

 There are several definitions of omnichannel, I will try to explain my understanding.

 An example of omnichannel.
 Let’s say there is a mobile application of a particular e-commerce shop and we are browsing products from category A. Brand, knowing our activity in the application, our e-mail address (provided during registration) sends a special offer related to this category of products in a short time.
-Maybe a better one, maybe not but you got the idea.
+A better one, maybe not but you got the idea.

 Marketing automation solutions will need to include more and more touchpoints from year to year – if they want to maintain a competitive advantage and deliver a better user experience (#customerexperience).

-One SaaS to rule them all
+One SaaS to rule them all.

 What do you think about the future of marketing automation?